Mohak-Tripathi/nextjs-Hotelbooking/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Contribution Guidelines
+If you'd like to contribute to the project, please follow these guidelines:

+## Fork the repository
+Create a new branch
+Make your changes
+Submit a pull request
+Support and Feedback
+If you encounter any issues or have suggestions for improvement, feel free to open an issue.
+I appreciate your feedback!

+## License

+Feel free to modify this template further based on your project's specific details and features.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: